abir0/SJR-Journal-Ranking/README.md

 * Documents Count
 ...

 The scraped data is then cleaned and analyzed using Python libraries such as Pandas, Numpy, Matplotlib, and Seaborn.
 The cleaned data is then visualized using Tableau.
-The final dashboard can be found [here][dashboard-url].
+The final dataset can be found in [kaggle][dataset-url].